softlang/yas/languages/MMDL/README.md

 ---
 ## Headline
-A representation format for metamodel-based term differences
+A format for metamodel-based term differences

 ---